jkornelsen/team_progress/dev/context for ai.md

-## Overview
+## Goals

-how to get results grounded in source of truth
+- How to get results grounded in source of truth

-provide a bit of stable guidance along with fresh, task-specific context
+- Provide a bit of stable guidance along with fresh, task-specific context

-bundle new code, old code, json data files
+- Bundle new code, old code, json data files

 ## Repeatable Mini-Template

 Context:

 - This project is a rewrite.
 - Old code defines intended behavior.
 - New code is the target architecture.